Guatemala – International Service

 - Currently enrolled students may not opt for the satisfactory/unsatisfactory option for this course

-- Complete short-term application packet: application form, two letters of recommendation and medical form.
+- Complete application packet: application form, two recommendations

 Includes housing, group excursions, three meals per day and airfare: